 To understand the effects of projected increased demands on groundwater for water supply, a finite-difference, steady-state, groundwater flow model was used to simulate groundwater flow in the Coastal Plain sediments of southern New Castle County, Delaware.
 The model simulated flow in the Columbia (water table), Rancocas, Mt.
 Laurel, combined Magothy/Potomac A, Potomac B, and Potomac C aquifers, and intervening confining beds.
-Although the model domain extended north of the Chesapeake and Delaware Canal, south into northern Kent County, east into New Jersey, and west into Maryland, the model focused on the area between the Chesapeake and Delaware Canal, the Delaware River, and the Maryland-Delaware border.
-Boundary conditions for these areas were derived from modeling studies completed by others over the past 10 years.

 This map shows the surficial geology of Kent County, Delaware at a scale of 1:100,000.
 Maps at this scale are useful for viewing the general geologic framework on a county-wide basis, determining the geology of watersheds, and recognizing the relationship of geology to regional or county-wide environmental or land-use issues.
 This map, when combined with the subsurface geologic information, provides a basis for locating water supplies, mapping ground-water recharge areas, and protecting ground and surface water.
-Geologic maps are also used to identify geologic hazards, such as flood-prone areas, to identify sand and gravel resources, and to support state, county, and local land-use and planning decisions.